 Dobby seemed to start shaking a little, but he slowly nodded his head.

-"Dobby does not no much, but Dobby does know that he's using a book, a book that he gave to Ginny Weasley.
+"Dobby does not know much, but Dobby does know that he's using a book, a book that he gave to Ginny Weasley.
 It is supposed to be able to open the Chamber and unleash the monster."

-They hadn't been expecting an answer nearly that helpful, and were anxious to share the information with the rest of the group.
+They hadn't been expecting an answer nearly that helpful and were anxious to share the information with the rest of the group.